-Inserting the battery into your hearing aid - Zinc-Air battery models
+Inserting the battery into your hearing aid - Zinc-air battery models

-- Open the battery door with your fingernail.
-Remove the old battery (if there is one). - Remove the packaging and protective foil from the new battery.
-Wait for two minutes while the battery activates - Insert the new battery, with the plus (+) sign correctly positioned, into the battery compartment door.
-Do not insert it directly into the hearing aid. - Close the battery door.
+- 1. Open the battery door with vour fingernail.
+Remove the old battery (if there is one). - 2.
+Remove the packaging and protective foil from the new battery.
+Wait for two minutes while the battery activates - 3.
+Insert the new battery, with the plus (+) sign correctly positioned, into the battery compartment door.
+Do not insert it directly into the hearing aid. - 4.
+Close the battery door.